 Read more about Officevibe & Anonymity

 Members also have the option to provide unprompted Feedback outside of the Surveys using the 'New Feedback' button.
-This Feedback will not be associated to any of the Matrics and will be automatically labelled as "Suggestion Box".
+This Feedback will not be associated with any of the Matrics and will be automatically labeled as "Suggestion Box".